Table of Contents

 Related to the 3D printing setup, the Axes/Motors Config window allows to set a motor for axis E (extrusion), which controls the rate at which the working material is being extruded, or the X+Y, X-Y motor axes.
 These are designed for 3D printer configurations where two motors are connected to the same working belt, which is then used to move the machine.
 The motors attached can therefore be used for both axes, depending on which combination of motor movements is used.

 This is done by using their IP addresses and specifying there PLC procedures in the PLC Rom setting (available upon request).
 The Inputs window allows to use the input ports of the slave controllers as alarms or triggers.
 This is similar to the Inputs/Outputs/Sensors > I/O Expand cards mapping window, as it allows to use ports from other devices if the main (master) device needs to have its ports expanded.
 The Multi-Device window however allows for a much more extensive and complex setup, and should be used on machines which would otherwise be limited by the simpler I/O Expansion process.

 The Test and PID config tabs are special purpose only, and should not be used by regular users.

-MaxLaser allows for laser etching/marking to be used in conjunction with plasma cutting, typically to be able to easily identify the parts that are being cut by recording their number, etc. The following settings are available:
+MaxLaser allows for laser etching/marking to be used in conjunction with plasma cutting, typically to be able to easily identify the parts that are being cut by recording their number, etc.

 The user is able to print sample text by using the Print Text buttons and inputting sample text into the Test Line field.

 An example of the MaxLaser technology being used by one of myCNC's customers (used in conjunction with a plasma cutting process in order to easily identify individual parts):

 This settings window allows for PID control by using PWM and ADC ports to create a PID control loop.